Home » Why We Need More Vitamin C. Recommendations From a Natural Perspective.

 But maybe, the chimpanzee diet is just high in fruits, which happens to be high in vitamin C as a “side effect”?
 Or do they actually need that much of the essential compound?

-To answer this, we can compare the vitamin C intake of the fruit-loving omnivorous apes to non-frugivorous omnivores.
-Dogs, for example, is a species that still have functional vitamin C genes and, thus, do not depend on external sources.
-And after calculating, we find that they have around the same amount of vitamin C per kg body weight as chimpanzees!
+To answer this, we can compare the vitamin C intake of the fruit-loving omnivorous apes to that of non-frugivorous omnivores.
+Dogs, for example, are a species that still have functional vitamin C genes and, thus, do not depend on external sources.
+And after calculating, we find that they have around the same amount of vitamin C per kg body weight as chimpanzees:

-Comparing Vitamin C requirement of humans with other mammals
+Comparing the vitamin C requirement of humans with other mammals

 How much vitamin C is optimal for humans?

-Taking the RDA of vitamin C can prevent a severe deficiency like scurvy, but it is not nearly enough to reach optimal levels.
-Naturally, mammals seem to need around 36 mg of vitamin C per kg body weight.
+Taking the RDA of vitamin C can prevent severe deficiency like scurvy, but it is not nearly enough to reach optimal levels.
+Naturally, mammals seem to need a minimum of around 30-35 mg of vitamin C per kg body weight, either from diet or internal production.

 What does scientific research say about high dosages of vitamin C?